DasLab/arnie/README.md

 `mea`: code for computing Maximum Expected Accuracy structures.

-`RNAGraph`: Code to process secondary structures as graph objects (here until a better repo location becomes clear)
+`RNAGraph`: DEPRECATED, see https://github.com/DasLab/RiboGraphViz/ for current version of the code.
+Code to process and visualize secondary structures as graph objects.

 ## Usage: